 VNS3:ms instances use the following TCP ports:

-- TCP port 22: Only needed in support situations where you have requested Cohesive support staff to access your VNS3:ms instance to diagnose/troubleshoot an issue.
+- Inbound: TCP port 22: Only needed in support situations where you have requested Cohesive support staff to access your VNS3:ms instance to diagnose/troubleshoot an issue.
+Should only be open to Cohesive’s public support IP (18.104.22.168).

 Note that TCP 22 (ssh) is not required for normal operations.